zotonic/deb/doc/manuals/dispatch.rst

 Where the elements are:

-1. a name identifying the dispatch rule (used by {% url %})
+1. a name identifying the dispatch rule (used by {% :ref:`tag-url` %})
 2. the path matching the request URL's path
-3. the name of the controller
+3. the name of the controller (:ref:`controller-page` in this example)
-4. a property list with optional arguments to the resource module
+4. a property list with optional arguments to the controller module.
+Refer to the documentation for respective controller for available options.

+.. seealso:: The full list of available :ref:`controllers`.

 Dispatch rule naming
 ....................